San Diego Dining Experiences

 Credit: La Jolla Beach & Tennis Club

 Waterfront dining gets a whole new meaning at The Marine Room in La Jolla Shores.
-If small bites are your vibe, the newly unveiled Lounge at The Marine Room offers a casual cocktail and small-plates experience.
+If you love small bites, the newly unveiled Lounge at The Marine Room offers a casual cocktail and small-plates experience.
 Indulge in signature dishes like the lobster crêpe and Baja California swordfish, perfectly paired with the new Kelp Martini—a blend of locally sourced kelp, Grey Goose Vodka, Lillet Blanc and olive juice.
-The Lounge showcases whimsical small plates crafted with locally sourced ingredients, such as Moroccan lamb lollipops, dry-aged bluefin tuna carpaccio and more.
-From June to August, this renowned oceanfront restaurant presents its famous High Tide Dinner Series, where guests get a front-row seat to high tide waves crashing against floor-to-ceiling windows illuminated by a full moon.
+The Lounge showcases whimsical small plates crafted with locally sourced ingredients.
+Try dishes such as Moroccan lamb lollipops, dry-aged bluefin tuna carpaccio and more.
+From June to August, this renowned oceanfront restaurant presents its famous High Tide Dinner Series.
+Here guests get a front-row seat to high tide waves crashing against floor-to-ceiling windows illuminated by a full moon.
 These High Tide Dinners will take place on select Mondays and Tuesdays in the summer.

 Location: La Jolla